 So, let’s start with what is needed for a self-employed borrower.
 (Note, due to COVID-19, additional items are required by Fannie Mae, Freddie Mac, and Ginnie Mae)

-- 2-years of filed tax returns with all schedules.
+- Self-employed borrowers will each need 2-years of filed tax returns with all schedules.

 - 3 most recent bank statements to show total revenue deposits